 What types of toilet are there?

 There are all sorts of toilet designs available, each suiting different types of bathroom.
-To simplify things, we’ve categorised them into 3 main styles.
+To simplify things, we’ve categorised them into 3 main types.

 Close coupled toilets

 These are the most traditional types of toilet, with a floor standing unit and a visible cistern behind the seat.
-They are called ‘close coupled’ because the cistern and bowl are closely coupled together, as opposed to the old-fashioned style where the cistern was set high above the toilet, as with some of more traditional suites.
+They are called ‘close coupled’ because the cistern and bowl are closely coupled together, as opposed to the old-fashioned style where the cistern was set high above the toilet, as with some of more traditional suites (we'll touch upon high level toilets later).

-A close coupled toilet can suit any sort of bathroom thanks to the wide range of shapes and styles available, from sleek and simplistic modern toilets, to classic elegance for a traditional bathroom.
+A close coupled toilet can suit any sort of bathroom thanks to the wide range of shapes and styles available, from sleek and simplistic modern toilets to classic elegance for a traditional bathroom.
+They are also available in a "fully shrouded" design, which is where the whole toilet, from top to bottom, sits against the wall.
+This makes cleaning easier by eliminating any awkward nooks and crannies.

-One of our most popular close coupled toilets, the Oakley
+One of our most popular close coupled toilets, the Wharfe from Orchard Bathrooms

 Back to wall toilets

-A more modern option, back to wall toilets are similar to close coupled toilets except that the cistern is concealed with the wall or a unit.
-This style of toilet is great for a contemporary bathroom, and can provide space saving options in a smaller en suite or cloakroom.
+A more modern option, back to wall toilets are similar to close coupled toilets except that the cistern is concealed within a partition wall or a furniture unit.
+This style of toilet is great for a contemporary bathroom and can provide a space-saving option in a smaller ensuite or cloakroom.

-A back to wall toilet can look especially sleek and stylish when the cistern is completely hidden within the wall, but you could also opt for a closed toilet unit in a range of finishes to match your bathroom furniture.
+A back to wall toilet can look especially sleek and stylish when the cistern is completely hidden within the wall, but you could also opt for a closed toilet unit, available in a range of finishes to match your bathroom furniture.

 - For a more in-depth look at this type of toilet, see our back to wall toilet buying guide

-- Find out more about concealed cisterns in our latest blog post.
+- Find out more about concealed cisterns in our buying guide.

-The Arte back to wall toilet, seen here with the Planet white back to wall unit, will bring designer, contemporary style to your bathroom
+The Tate back to wall toilet, seen here with the Ellis white back to wall unit (both from Mode Bathrooms), will bring designer, contemporary style to your bathroom

 Wall hung toilets